pierav/odg-region-exporter/README.md

 # Notes

 * The input file must be a `.fodg` file (Flat XML ODF Drawing).
 This makes it possible to use a simple xml parser instead of complex ODF libraries.
 * Some ODG objects may not be detected in `MATCH_RULES`.
-You just need to add them and implement the associated `ExtendedElement` class.
+You just need to add them and implement the associated `ExtendedElement` adapter class.
 Contributions are welcome.